Algorithms for Weighted Pushdown Automata: Introduction

 \section{Introduction}

 Weighted pushdown automata (WPDAs) are widespread in natural language processing (NLP), primarily in syntactic analysis.
 For instance, WPDAs have found use in syntax-based statistical machine translation \citep{allauzen-etal-2014-pushdown}, and many transition-based dependency parsers \cite{nivre-2004-incrementality, chen-manning-2014-fast, weiss-etal-2015-structured, dyer-etal-2015-transition, andor-etal-2016-globally, shi-etal-2017-fast, ma-etal-2018-stack, fernandez-gonzalez-gomez-rodriguez-2019-left} are special cases of WPDAs.
-In addition, PDAs have been used in computational psycholinguistics as models of human sentence processing \citep{resnik-1992-left}. \dc{How about: Mitch Marcus' PhD (deterministic)?
-Chelba and Jelinek 1998?} Despite their ubiquity, there has been relatively little research on the theory of WPDAs themselves.
+In addition, PDAs have been used in computational psycholinguistics as models of human sentence processing \citep{resnik-1992-left}.
+Despite their ubiquity, there has been relatively little research on the theory of WPDAs themselves.
 In some ways, WPDAs are treated as second-class citizens compared to their equivalent cousins, weighted context-free grammars (WCFGs), for which a variety of dynamic programming algorithms exists \cite{bar-hillel-1961-formal,earley-1970-efficient, stolcke-1995-efficient}.
 To help fill this gap, this paper offers several new and improved algorithms for computing with WPDAs.

 Figure~\ref{fig:overview} gives an overview of most of our results.
 We start by defining a weighted version of the extended PDAs of \citet[p.~173]{aho+ullman:1972} and two special cases: the standard definition \citep{hopcroft-2006-introduction}, which we call top-down, and its mirror image, which we call bottom-up.
 Both top-down and bottom-up WPDAs have been used in NLP\@. \citeposs{roark-2001-probabilistic} generative parser is a top-down PDA as is \citeposs{dyer-etal-2016-recurrent}.
 Most transition-based dependency parsers, both arc-standard \cite{nivre-2004-incrementality, huang-etal-2009-bilingually} and arc-eager \cite{nivre-2003-efficient, zhang-clark-2008-tale}, are bottom-up WPDAs.